fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
 <!-- A standard interface for service-friendly tokens, which aims for a grounded代幣化environment for business. -->

-This Token standard is designed for the Tokens to interact with service-based smart contracts and off-chain services easily and smoothly, and providing an environment that is friendly to the Tokens.
+This Token standard is designed for the Tokens to interact with service-based smart contracts and off-chain services more easily and smoothly, and providing an environment that is friendly to the Tokens.

 ## Abstract